 And then, about a week in, Theo floated an idea.

 He didn’t just ask.
 He campaigned.
 He made his case over multiple calls, video chats, texts, and emails across multiple days, dismantling her objections one by one like a very charming attorney.
-It was Covid.
-She wasn't working (in the regular sense anyway — anything she needed to tend to, she could do so quickly from a laptop).
+The world was still "on pause" kinda.
+She didn't have to go into work on the daily (not in the usual sense anyway — anything she needed to tend to, she could do so quickly from a laptop).
 Flights were cheap.
 She had the means.
 He had the accommodations, the tickets, the VIP access to the open bar, a built-in excuse to be there — it could even be a tax write-off, for crying out loud.

 Each call, her "no" got a little softer.
 A little less convincing.
 Mostly to herself.